owenkobasz/spindle/README.md

 # Spindle

-Spindle is part of a larger effort to move away from streaming and rebuild a local music library.
-Its scope is very niche and small at this point because I basically wanted to have a way to easily create local copies of playlists from my favoirte radio shows.
-I've been increasingly appreciative of human curated content recently and public radio is one of the most powerful places for that.
-This app is designed to scrape a playlist, help you fill in any gaps within your local library, and then export a copy to a given place.
-I'm using it for loading SD cards to be used as playlist/album holders (cartridge-CDs if you will) for a Fiio Echo Mini, but the process is pretty general and it whould work with other public playlists as well.
+}
+**Spindle** is part of a broader effort to move away from streaming platforms and rebuild a personal, local music library.
+The project started from a simple need: I wanted an easy way to turn playlists from my favorite radio shows into organized, offline copies that live alongside my own music collection.

+Lately, I’ve been increasingly appreciative of **human-curated content**, and public radio remains one of the strongest places where that still thrives.
+Spindle is designed to scrape radio playlists, match tracks against a local music library, help identify missing pieces, and export ordered playlist folders to a destination of your choice.

+I’m currently using it to load SD cards as playlist or album “cartridges” for a FiiO Echo Mini — essentially modern cartridge-CDs — but the workflow is general enough to apply to other devices and other public playlists as well.

+**TL;DR:**
-TL/DR: A console based Python tool to scrape playlists from WPRB (and other Spinitron-based playlist sites), match tracks against your local music library, and create organized playlist folders with numbered tracks.
+A console-based Python tool that scrapes playlists from WPRB (and other Spinitron-based sites), matches tracks against a local music library, and creates organized playlist folders with numbered tracks.

+---

+### How it works

+At a high level, Spindle:

+* Scrapes playlist metadata from Spinitron-based radio sites
+* Normalizes and matches tracks against a local library organized by Artist/Album/Track
+* Copies matched tracks into a new folder in playlist order
+* Generates manifests and metadata for auditing and reuse

+One pain point I didn’t initially know how to solve was generating **streaming service reference links** for tracks and albums.
+Most major streaming platforms don’t expose public search APIs and are notoriously difficult to scrape reliably.

+The solution ended up being surprisingly clean: Spindle sends track metadata to Deezer’s public API to obtain a canonical track URL, then passes that URL to a link-aggregator API (Odesli) to retrieve equivalent links for other platforms. iTunes’ public Search API is used as a fallback when Deezer fails.
+This approach avoids brittle scraping and works remarkably well across services like Amazon Music, Tidal, Deezer, and others.

+---

+### Notes on the build process

-This was also an experiemnet in vibe coding a simple program with the help of GPT, Cursor, and Notion.
-I'm really pleased and impressed by how it came together.
-I'm working on a blog post that goes into the details, but my workflow was basically:
+This project was also an experiment in *vibe coding* — intentionally building a small, focused tool with the help of GPT, Cursor, and Notion.
+My workflow was roughly:

-- Break the idea down into parts + create an outline in Notion.
+* Break the idea into discrete components and outline them in Notion
-- Have GPT create basic versions of each component.
+* Use GPT to draft initial versions of each component
-- Create a local project with the components and a main function that uses them in tandem.
+* Assemble a local project and define a clear main execution path
-- Have Cursor finish connecting the dots and smooth out the rough patches.
+* Use Cursor to connect pieces, refactor, and smooth rough edges

-Another pain point that GPT helped me easily circumvent was fetching streaming service urls for the songs and albums.
-Currently the app exports amazon music urls, but it can easily share Spoitify, Tidal, Deezer, etc. I wanted these as easy reference points but was unsure how to approach it since music streaming servies geneerally don't have public APIs and are noriously hard to scrape.
-When brainstoriming the problem GPT, however, suggusted that I send the metadata to Deezer's API then use its link with a link-aggregator api to get the links for other streaming services.
-I ended up using this technique with Odesli and it works great!
-Itunes also has a public API, so I added it as a backup function to try if the call to Deezer fails.

-The goal with this project is to automate a tedious task and the main difficulties are those inharent with all natural language processing.
-I've done my best to normalizes everything but the project is only as good as the data backing it.
-I'm now working on importing my old music library to the same harddrive and will create a companion project to streamline library standardization.
-Many of those files go back to the '00s and lord only knows what the state of their orginization is.
+The result came together faster and more cleanly than I expected, and I’m currently working on a longer blog post that dives deeper into this workflow.

+---

+### Limitations and next steps

+Like most projects that work with natural language data, Spindle is only as good as the metadata it consumes.
+I’ve done my best to normalize names, punctuation, and formatting, but mismatches are inevitable.

+My next step is importing my older music archive into the same drive and building a companion tool to help standardize and clean that library.
+Many of those files date back to the early 2000s, and their organization is… optimistic at best.

+---

 ## Features